Interview – Ally Dickaty of The Virginmarys

 CrypticRock.com – Right, everything is a learning experience, like you said, it has led you to the point you are at now.

-Ally Dickaty – There has been some incredible experiences.
+Ally Dickaty – There have been some incredible experiences.
 We’ve been all around the world, we’ve met a lot of cool people, and we have gotten to play the music that we love.

 CrypticRock.com – The positives outweigh the negatives.
 The band’s sound certainly has grown from your early days.
 Some of your early material would be considered perhaps a little more Punk Rock leaning.
 Was it a challenge for you to find the sound you are comfortable with, or did it just sort of happen naturally?

 Ally Dickaty – I believe it happened naturally.
-It is never a conscience effort.
-You sit the down, same as you would with a guitar, and that’s what comes out so.
-I think you grow as people and the things you see around you as the world changes, the music changes as well.
+It is never a conscious effort.
+You sit down, same as you would with a guitar, and that’s what comes out so.
+I think you grow as people, and the things you see around you change as the world and the music change as well.
 We never really wanted to be a kind of formulated band, we just want to keep progressing.

 Photo by Ray Lego